Skip to content

 Why this matters for Concrete & Masonry businesses

 For concrete and masonry contractors, reviews aren't just social proof — they're the single biggest input to Local Pack ranking.
 A concrete and masonry business with 87 reviews collecting 6 new ones per month outranks a competitor with 240 stale reviews.
-And because concrete and masonry customers tend to search at moments of need (peak pour season with cure time and weather window for AC, freeze-burst plumbing emergencies, storm-damage roofing inquiries), showing up in the top three at the moment of search converts disproportionately well.
+And because concrete and masonry customers tend to search at moments of need — think peak pour season with cure time and weather window or an urgent sidewalk crack repair call — showing up in the top three at the moment of search converts disproportionately well.

 The Concrete & Masonry-specific angle